 In 2010, just as the oldest baby boomers began to reach 65, Alaska's senior population stood at around 55,000 people.
 Boomers reaching retirement age started to push that number up considerably.
-During reached 115,000 and 16 percent of the state - close to the national 18 percent - although its growth rate has slowed.
-Most of Alaska's baby boomers are now over 65, so aging-driven growth has fallen behind some retirement havens in the Lower 48.
+During the 2010s, despite the state falling into consistent net migration losses - more people leaving the state each year than arriving the senior population grew by 73 percent.